Sugary drink tax: Albany, California

+Santa Cruz, California

+A voter approved, two-cents-per-ounce soda tax was implemented in April 2025.

 Boulder, Colorado

 A two-cents-per-ounce soda tax (Measure 2H) passed with 54% of the vote on 8 November 2016.
 The tax took effect on 1 July 2017, and revenue will be spent on health promotion, general wellness programs and chronic disease prevention that improve health equity, and other health programs especially for residents with low income and those most affected by chronic disease linked to sugary drink consumption.
 The University of Colorado, Boulder, campus was granted a one-year exemption from the tax as school officials survey what types of drinks students wish to have.
-The university was not aware it would be involved in the soda tax, and would have to pay an estimated additional $1 million a year to purchase sugary drinks.

 Cook County, Illinois

-A one-cent-per-ounce soda tax passed on 10 November 2016, by a 9–8 vote, with Cook County Board of Commissioners President Toni Preckwinkle breaking the 8–8 tie.
-Cook County includes Chicago and has a population of nearly 5.2 million.
-This was the most populous jurisdiction with a soda tax in the U.S. The campaign to introduce the tax was heavily funded by Mike Bloomberg.
+A one-cent-per-ounce soda tax passed on 10 November 2016.
+The campaign to introduce the tax was heavily funded by Mike Bloomberg.
+The tax went into effect on 2 August.

-On 30 June 2017, a Cook County judge granted a temporary restraining order filed by the Illinois Retail Merchants Association and several Cook County-based grocers that prohibited the tax from being put into effect until at least 12 July.
-The tax eventually went into effect on 2 August.
 Due to a conflict with the Supplemental Nutrition Assistance Program, this soda tax did not apply to any soda purchases made with food stamps, which were used by over 870,000 people.
-Controversially, the tax affected diet drinks but not sugar-packed fruit juices.

 On 10 October 2017, the Board of Commissioners voted to repeal the tax in a 15–1 vote.
 The tax stayed in effect up until 1 December.
-The tax was highly unpopular and seen mainly as an attempt to plug the county's $1.8 billion budget deficit, rather than a public health measure.
+The tax was unpopular and seen as an attempt to plug the county's $1.8 billion budget deficit, rather than a public health measure.